alwinpaul111/Heart_Disease_Prediction/README.md

 #  Heart Disease Prediction

 An upgraded machine learning project for predicting heart disease risk from clinical health indicators.
-The project started as a Google Colab notebook and has been organized into a cleaner repository with a Python FastAPI app, saved model artifacts, Docker support, and model explainability outputs.
+The project started as a Google Colab notebook and has been organized into a cleaner repository with a Python FastAPI app, saved model artifacts, Docker support, and model explainability outputs

 ## Highlights